MNiMORPH/LSDTT-Guide/README.md

 This will start up LSDTT in your terminal window.
 You can now access all the LSDTT tools by simply typing the command name (`lsdtt-<something>`) followed by the driver file name into the command prompt.

-# You can now test the install by running a channel extraction on example data.
+#### You can now test the install by running a channel extraction on example data.

-## Download the example data to test the LSDTT install and to test the Terraces at a later step.
+## Getting Example Data
+Download the example data to test the LSDTT install and to test the Terraces at a later step.
 (Set to do on your desktop, but you can do this anywhere.)

 ```sh
 # Test is set for your desktop, but you can do this anywhere